 - Added ImageType.Gltf enum which represents the type of 3D model

-Alright! by now, you must have got pretty good idea of what we have been working on, since the last release, to help you improve and speed up your development efforts.
+Alright! by now, you must have got a pretty good idea of what we have been working on, since the last release, to help you improve and speed up your development efforts.
 Well, where you go from here on?
-Choice is yours!
+The choice is yours!